-Itemized Merchant Sales (charge) receipts (i.e., purchase documentation that identifies the items purchased and the amount paid for each item) and any other back-up material is kept and filed with the reconciliation documents.
+Itemized Merchant Sales (charge) receipts (i.e., purchase documentation that identifies the items purchased and the amount paid for each item) and any other back-up material is kept electronically.
 Other documentation may include shipping documents and bills of lading.
 All documents and records must be maintained in accordance with appropriate Florida laws.